Criminal Minds Producers Accused of Sexual Misconduct

 Sexual harassment in the workplace occurs far more frequently than you may think.
 However, movements such as #MeToo and #TimesUp, which have become popular in recent years, have encouraged more conversations and enforcement of laws preventing sexual harassment.
 Furthermore, several states have taken strong actions to combat sexual harassment in the workplace.
 One such state is New York.
 In the midst of the #MeToo movement, New York state lawmakers established new supplemental laws, including a required online training program for employers.
 These new laws include protections for victims of sexual harassment, such as an extension for the statute of limitations on these types of claims.

 Gender Differences In Reporting Sexual Harassment

 Many individuals, mostly women, have come forward to share their stories in the #MeToo era.
 However, men, who are also victims of sexual harassment, report their stories less often than women.
 Research indicates that when men are asked why they are reluctant to come forward they cite societal stigmas that consider reporting such behavior as “unmanly”.
 Yet, data shows that 1 in 21 men experience a form of sexual harassment in their lifetime.

 Seek Legal Assistance Today

-If you have experienced sexual harassment in the workplace, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City.
+If you have experienced sexual harassment in the workplace, seek legal assistance from the Working Solutions Law Firm, located in New York City.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.